 - Both the spirals and the wind have been designed to maximize the attack.

 It is simple and obvious: the more wires, the more the sound of the snare will be influenced by it.
-If you put a snare wires with many wires the sound of the drum does not change, but its nuances vary, what is the characteristic sound of the snare wires varies.
+If you put a snare wires with many wires the sound of the drum does not change, but its nuances vary.

 If you had to ask 10 different drummers when it’s a snare sounds good, you’d get 10 different answers.
 First of all, you need to understand the genre you must play.
 It is obvious that a very nice snare drum in a rock situation is not exactly what you need in a jazz situation and vice versa.
 The snare sounds good depending on many things such as the skin, the shaft, the rim, the tailpiece, but also depending on what sounds, but above all depending on who plays it.
 It seems a banality but it is not.
 Do not focus maniacally on the number of wires in the retina, but to begin with, if you do not know where to find your way, choose a standard.
 From there you can make all the adjustments you want and the proofs you want.
 Dismantling it and reassembling it often does not create damage to the snare and indeed it will make you gain experience, as well as try different types of skins and wands.